Frequently Asked Questions

 How is the regional winner selected?

 A student’s written test score and his/her score in the oral round will be combined to give them their final score.
 The student with the top final score will advance to the state competition.
 A tie-breaking procedure will be utilized if there are tying scores.
+This procedure is explained in the Rules for the Regional Texas Citizen Bee Competition 2020.

 How long does the regional competition last?